-Micro Units Development Refinance Agency (MUDRA) Bank has been created to enhance credit facility to boost the growth of small business in rural areas.
-In 2015, the government allocated 10,000 crores to promote start-up culture in the country.
-The MUDRA banks provides loans for Rs.
-10 lakh to small enterprises which are non-corporate, non-farm small/micro enterprises.
-It comes under Pradhan Mantri Mudra Yojana (PMMY) which was launched on 8th April 2015.
+Micro Units Development Refinance Agency (MUDRA) Bank has been created to enhance credit facility and boost the growth of small business in rural areas.
+The government has introduced this scheme to support small business in India.
+In 2015, the government allocated 10,000 crores to promote startup culture in the country.
+The MUDRA banks provides startup loans for Rs.
+10 lakh to small enterprises, business which are non-corporate, and non-farm small/micro enterprises.
+It comes under Pradhan Mantri Mudra Yojana (PMMY) which was launched on 8 April 2015.
 The loans have been categorized into Tarun, Kishore, and Shishu.
 The assets are created through the bank’s finance and there is no collateral security.

 Ministry Of Skill Development and Entrepreneurship

 This task of promoting entrepreneurship was earlier given to different departments and government agencies.
 In 2014, the Prime Minister decided to dedicate an entire ministry to build this sector as he felt that skill development required more push from the government's side to promote and encourage it among the people.
 Furthermore, the idea is to reach 500 million people by the year 2022 by providing gap funding and skill development initiatives.

 In the budget of 2015, the government established the Atal Innovation Mission (AIM) with the name coming from the Former Prime Minister of India, Atal Bihari Vajpayee.
 The Atal Innovation Mission was established to provide a promotional platform which will involve academicians and draw upon national and international experiences to foster a culture of innovation, research, and development.
 The government allocated AIM about Rs.
 150 crores in the year 2015.